 In January 2016 Halo Top ice cream was making a few hundred thousands in revenue, but its big break came when a GQ writer detailed eating nothing but Halo Top for 10 days.
 According to co-founder Doug Bouton, “it put millions of eyeballs on the product” and doubled the brand’s sales within a month.

 When you use Grammarly’s (premium) plagiarism checker, it warns you that “we are checking your work against billions of webpages.
 It may take a while.”
-It’s not frictionless but it gives you confidence that the results will be legit.
+The fact it’s not frictionless gives you confidence that the results will be legit.

 Greggs has focused on occasions to expand its customer base.
 Although traditionally a breakfast bakery, extended opening hours means the evening (post 4pm) is now the business’s fastest-growing meal time.
 It even won a licence to open its Leicester Square branch until 2am on weekends.
 And with sales up by 20% in 2023, the ambition to ‘mean more to more people’ is certainly paying off.